 About The Author

-I’ve spent the greater part of this year understanding how I can bring an intersection between inner transformation and social change.
-Through writing, dialogue circles, business consulting, and immersing myself in different spaces, I’m still trying to navigate my way and find what, if anything, falls within this intersection.
-You can check out what I’m up to now here.
-You can also learn more about my travels, learning journey, and reflections on my blog or writings page.
-More on my background here.
+Rina Patel has spent the greater part of this year understanding how she can bring an intersection between inner transformation and social change.
+Through writing, dialogue circles, business consulting, and immersing herself in different spaces, she’s still trying to navigate her way and find what, if anything, falls within this intersection.
+You can check out what she’s up to now here.
+You can also learn more about her travels, learning journey, and reflections on her blog or writings page.